 Many of us have heard that checking your credit too many times hurts you score, and this is marginally true depending on who is doing the checking and what the reason is.
-In reality, your credit score is constantly changing and being updated as new details emerge around the factors in the image above.
+In reality, your credit score is constantly changing and being updated.
 Credit scores above 750 get preferred rates on auto loans, mortgages, and credit cards with better rewards.
 The catch-22 with credit scores is that you have to have debt for the score to increase.
 It seems counterintuitive but the right kinds of debt increase your score.

 Credit Score Do’s

 - Open credit cards and pay full balances of credit cards each month.

 - Establish several credit lines and build long histories. (mortgage, auto loan, and a few credit cards)

 - Lower Debt To Income Ratio, requires reducing outstanding debts and living within your finances.
 (Debt to Income is calculated by taking your bills and dividing by your pay)